 How Much Does a Detached Garage Cost?

 For homebuyers with multiple cars, secure garage space is a huge selling point.
-In addition to vehicles, garages also store those “outdoor” items that would be awkward to stash in the house: sports gear, power tools and lawncare equipment.
-The upfront cost of adding a detached garage to your property can be steep, but the increase to your property value — and the added convenience — may be worth it.
+In addition to vehicles, garages also store those “outdoor” items that would be awkward to stash in the house: sports gear, power tools and lawn equipment.
+The upfront cost of adding a detached garage to your property can be steep, but the boost to your property value — and the added convenience — may be worth it.

 This May Also Interest You: How Much Does It Cost to Build a Garage?

 Adding a garage to your property could be a great investment — but it’s also an expensive undertaking.
 To help you plan your project more effectively, here’s a cost breakdown.

 Building a detached garage is easier than building an attached garage because you have more freedom over its location.
 Depending on your property's size and layout, this could help you avoid issues with utility lines, planning permissions or areas that are difficult to work with.

 You also have some freedom of choice when it comes to the materials and style of the building.
 Generally, an attached garage matches the style of the home it is stuck to, but a detached garage can be complementary instead of identical.
 If you're on a budget, you can choose more cost-effective materials — such as vinyl siding — and not have to worry about the building being an exact match to the rest of your structures.